Pavan2589/MARS-CS23B2029/README.md

 # MARS TASK 01 LIGHT DOSE

 Mars Task 01 involves utilizing fundamental Linux command lines and scripting a Bash script.
 The script should accept a Current Working Directory as input and recursively search for files with a .txt extension within it.
 It then copies all found files, changing their extension to .bak.

+## SHELL SCRIPTING

+### IMPLEMENTATION
+1.Save the script as a Bash file (e.g., copy_and_modify.sh).

+2.Run the script from the terminal: bash copy_and_modify.sh

+3.Enter the CWD when prompted.

+4.The script will process the files and create the "Modified" directory with the modified .bak files.

 ##  CUSTOM DATA TYPE AND LAMBDA FUCNTIONS

 ### IMPLEMENTATION: